 What Is Shorting?

 Traditionally, shorting involves arranging to buy an asset at the market price and selling it.
 After a period of time, you repurchase the bitcoin and return it to the owner of the asset.
-If the price has fallen, you keep the difference and make a profit.
+If the price has fallen, you keep the difference and make a profit by using the Bitcoin loophole trading website.
 Conversely, if the market price has increased for the asset, you have to buy the asset and return it for the higher price making a loss.

 Should the price increase you would have to repurchase the bitcoin at the higher price and subsequently you would have made a loss.
 The issue here is that finding someone willing to sell the currency is difficult and that even if they do, they can recall it any time leaving you to accept the current price.